 DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms.
 Nearly every cell in the body has the same DNA.
 Most DNA is located in the cell nucleus (where it is called nuclear DNA), but a small amount of DNA can also be found in the mitochondria (where it is called mitochondrial DNA or mtDNA).
 DNA contains the instructions needed for an organism to develop, survive, and reproduce.
 To carry out these functions, DNA sequences must be decoded.

 The structure of DNA allows it to carry out two essential functions: self-replication and protein synthesis.
-During cell division, DNA must replicate itself to ensure that each daughter cell receives a complete copy of the genetic information.
-The double helix unwinds, and each strand serves as a template for the synthesis of a new complementary strand.
+During cell division, DNA must replicate itself to see to it that each daughter cell receives a complete copy of the genetic information.
+On top of that, the double helix unwinds, and each strand serves as a template for the synthesis of a new complementary strand.
 This process, known as DNA replication, is highly accurate, thanks to the enzyme DNA polymerase, which proofreads the newly synthesized DNA to correct any errors.

 DNA also serves as a template for protein synthesis, the process by which the genetic information encoded in DNA is used to create proteins, the workhorses of the cell.
 The information encoded in DNA is first transcribed into messenger RNA (mRNA), which carries the genetic code from the nucleus to the ribosomes in the cytoplasm.
 At the ribosomes, the mRNA is translated into a specific sequence of amino acids, which then fold into a functional protein.
 The sequence of amino acids in a protein is determined by the sequence of codons, three-nucleotide sequences, in the mRNA.
 Each codon specifies a particular amino acid or a signal to start or stop protein synthesis.

 The discovery of DNA's structure had a profound impact on our understanding of heredity and genetics.
+Practically speaking, it also provided a framework for understanding mutations, changes in the DNA sequence that can lead to genetic disorders.
 It explained how genetic information is stored, replicated, and transmitted from one generation to the next.
-It also provided a framework for understanding mutations, changes in the DNA sequence that can lead to genetic disorders.
-Furthermore, the discovery of DNA's structure paved the way for the development of new technologies, such as DNA sequencing, genetic engineering, and gene therapy, which have revolutionized medicine and biotechnology.
+On top of that, the discovery of DNA's structure paved the way for the development of new technologies, such as DNA sequencing, genetic engineering, and gene therapy, which have revolutionized medicine and biotechnology.

 Trends and Latest Developments in DNA Research